silnrsi/wstr/src/content/docs/topics/writingsystems/locale-data.md

 Locale Data refers to the data needed to present a user from a specific locale with information that would be familiar to them.
 This includes, but is not limited to:
 - Important vocabulary
-  - (country, language, and script names, currency, days of the week and months of the year, units of measurement, time zones, etc)
+  - Country, language, and script names, currency, days of the week and months of the year, units of measurement, time zones, etc
 - Date and time formatting
-  - (are dates displayed as Day/Month/Year or Month/Day/Year?
-Do you use 24 hr time or 12 hr time?)
+  - Are dates displayed as Day/Month/Year or Month/Day/Year?
+Do you use 24 hr time or 12 hr time?
 - Orthographic Data
   - What characters do you use to write?
 What order are they sorted in?
 Are they written right-to-left or left-to-right?
 When making an index, what characters/combinations of characters would you use for headers?
 What about punctuation; what type of quotation marks do you use?
 - Numerical Data